Overview

 characteristics that are not correlated to traditional investments, but concurrently present greater

-substantial portion of the investment due to: leveraging, short selling or other speculative
+portion of the investment due to: leveraging, short selling or other speculative practices;

-practices; management risk; lack of liquidity; restrictions on transferring interests; higher or
+management risk; lack of liquidity; restrictions on transferring interests; higher or excessive

-excessive volatility; absence of information for valuations and pricing; less transparency on
+volatility; absence of information for valuations and pricing; less transparency on underlying

-underlying investments, complex tax structures and delays in tax reporting; less regulation; and
+investments, complex tax structures and delays in tax reporting; less regulation; and potentially

-potentially higher fees than traditional investments.
-Information on a specific fund’s terms,
+higher fees than traditional investments.
+Information on a specific fund’s terms, structure, strategy

-structure, strategy and approach, liquidity, management, principal risks, fees/costs, and other
+and approach, liquidity, management, principal risks, fees/costs, and other important information

-important information is available in its offering document or for interval funds, in the fund’s
+is available in its offering document or for interval funds, in the fund’s prospectus, which we

 Without limiting the above, the risks associated with TandemGrowth’s use of alternative